Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 console.log(`Total take home: ${pay}`);
 ```

-We can rewrite this snippet is a simple way, improving it.
+We can rewrite this snippet in a simple way, improving it.

 ```js
 let pay = 30;